dwyl/learn-flutter/README.md

 If you re-run the app, you should see something like this.
 It is displaying the first todo title from the fetched list.
 We used the `FutureBuilder` class to indicate that the data residing within will come at a later stage - the todo list.
-If the data comes, we show the first todo title.
+If the data comes,
+we show the first todo title.
 And we did all this in a `StatefulWidget`, with the `State`.

-In the `_MyHomePageState` class, we declared that a `Future` todos list is expected and fetched it in the `initState()` method - it only runs one time, which is exactly what we want.
+In the `_MyHomePageState` class, we declared that a  `Future` todos list is expected and is later fetched in the `initState()` method - it only runs one time, which is exactly what we want.

 Hurray, we just set up all the data we need!
-Now it's just about making it pretty :sparkles:.
+Now it's just about making
+our app look pretty ✨.

 <img width="600" alt="" src="https://user-images.githubusercontent.com/17494745/200836044-9e00923a-9092-4099-ad96-7bbc56986bf1.png">

 ## 2. Creating a list of todos

 Let's create a new widget to encapsulate our todo list.
 In Visual Studio Code, at the end of the `main.dart` file, click `Enter` a few times and type `stful`.